Events, birthdays and anniversaries for 9 July

 1984: York Minster was struck by lightning and the roof destroyed.

-1990: Saddam Hussein, Iraq’s president, denied that his country possessed a nuclear weapons capability.
+1990: Saddam Hussein, Iraqi President, denied that his country possessed a nuclear weapon capability.

 1995: Pete Sampras won his third Wimbledon title, beating Boris Becker.

 2002: The African Union was established in Addis Ababa, Ethiopia.

 2007: The BBC was fined £50,000 for faking the winner of a phone-in competition on a Blue Peter programme.

 2011: South Sudan became a nation in its own right, the climax of a process made possible by the 2005 peace deal that ended a long and bloody civil war.

 Jim Kerr, Glasgow-born singer (Simple Minds), 54; John Mark Ainsley, tenor, 50; Marc Almond, singer, 54; Steve Coppell, football manager, 58; Richard Demarco CBE, Portobello-born artist and gallery director, 83; Tom Hanks, actor, director and writer, 57; David Hockney, artist, 76; Courtney Love, singer and actress, 49; Kenneth Hilton Osborne, Lord Osborne, Senator of the College of Justice in Scotland, 76; Jack White, musician (White Stripes), 38; Richard Wilson OBE, Greenock-born actor director, 77.